“If you talk to a man in a language he understands, that goes to his head. If you talk to him in his own language, that goes to his heart.”

 Unit 8: Media

-The cognitive demands of this unit in relation to vocabulary are minimal as so much of the required vocab is cognate or near cognate.
-Therefore we use this topic to heavily practise giving and understanding opinions, speaking strategies and written passages in order to build confidence.
-Students learn how to discuss various media – film/tv/books/music/social media, as well as how to make arrangements and tackle the roleplay element of the speaking exam.
-Interleaved throughout, as in all units, is translation linking to grammatical competency and linguistic understanding.
+The cognitive demands of this unit in relation to vocabulary acquisition are minimal as many of the vocabulary items are cognates or near cognates.
+Therefore, we use this topic to practise giving and understanding opinions, speaking strategies and written passages to build confidence and fluency and to continue to practise using the past tense(s).
+Students learn how to discuss various media: film/tv/books/music/social media.
+Translation, as in all units, is interleaved throughout, facilitating grammatical competency and linguistic understanding.

-Year 9 is a hinge year, with the ability to cater to students in the last year of KS3 looking to pursue a GCSE in French, or students who are taking a three year GCSE and therefore in the first year of their GCSE studies.
-This unit links directly to theme 2 of the GCSE course but also builds on many of the skills gained in y7 and 8, for example manipulation of past tense, regular and irregular key verbs and fancy opinions.
-We add to the Killer 20 and use these building blocks to discuss house, activities within the house, the town and area and activities within town.
-The skill of narration is heavily introduced here, discussing what you do/did on a visit to town or in your home.
-Students are exposed to a wide variety of passive resources which allow them to practise their reading and listening skills, and we interleave vocabulary from prior topics eg restaurant food.
+This unit links directly to theme 1 of the GCSE course and builds on many of the skills gained in previous units, for example manipulation of regular and irregular key verbs, different tenses and fancy opinions.
+We add to the Universals (high-frequency chunks and structures and key opinion phrases) and use these building blocks to discuss relationships, marriage, festivals, celebrations and music.
+The skill of narration, introduced in Unit 2, is developed here, so that students can discuss what they did to celebrate their birthday or another special occasion.
+Students are exposed to a wide variety of passive resources which allow them to practise their reading and listening skills, and we interleave vocabulary from prior topics e.g. sports and health.